mongodb/laravel-mongodb/README.md

     $users = User::whereIn('age', array(16, 18, 20))->get();

-When using `whereNotIn` objects will be returned if the field is non existant.
+When using `whereNotIn` objects will be returned if the field is non existent.
 Combine with `whereNotNull('age')` to leave out those documents.

 **Using Where Between**